 We still disagree about a lot of things.
-We still have our own walk, our own demons to shed, our own battles to fight.
+We still have our own spiritual walk, our own demons to shed, our own battles to fight.
 And that’s still okay.

 Please understand – I’m not saying that you should never be vocal about what God is teaching you, never talk to your husband about things that bother you, or just blindly and mindlessly follow him and completely ignore everything you are thinking and feeling.
 You are still your own person and God is teaching you things.
 It’s okay to have differing opinions from your spouse.
 What I AM talking about is grace, respect, patience, and not running ahead of the work God is trying to do in your husband’s life.